juancamilovega/Bandwidth_Throttler/README.md

 # Packet Generator and Bandwidth Throttler

 This repository includes two cores.
 First is a packet generator that allows the user to generate packets at a specified rate.
 Second is a bandwidth throttler that allows you to selectively set a maximum bandwidth for an AXI Stream port.
 This employs backpressure to enforce the bitrate that crosses it is strictly less than the amount specified (and exactly equal if the output applies no backpressure and the input is always ready).
+Note the equations account for packet sizes that are not multiples of the axi stream data bus width.

 ## Behaviour of Cores